Hibernation or death in the hamster, how to make the difference?

 • A lot of stress

 Hibernation is not a disease or a sign of weakness!
 This is a natural and temporary adaptation.
-However, it can be dangerous for the hamster's health if it stays in this state for too long without receiving the appropriate care.
+However, it can represent a danger to the hamster's health if it remains in this state for too long without receiving appropriate care.

 Signs of a hibernating hamster

-Hibernation is a state of torpor during which the animal reduces its metabolism considerably to save energy.
-This process is natural in some species, such as turtles and hamsters.
+Hibernation is a state of torpor during which the animal considerably reduces its metabolism to save energy.
+This process occurs naturally in certain species, such as turtles and hamsters.

-There are signs that can alert you to the state of hibernation of your pet.
-When a hamster hibernates, it has several specific characteristics:
+There are signs that can alert you to your pet's state of hibernation.
+When a hamster hibernates, it displays several specific characteristics:

-• Immobility: the animal seems inert, not moving or very little.
+• Immobility: the animal appears inert, moving little or no more.

 • Body criteria: the hamster's body becomes cold to the touch and the extremities (ears, tail) may have a whitish or pale appearance

-• Deep sleep: It is difficult to wake up the animal by handling it gently.
+• Deep sleep: it's difficult to wake up the animal by handling it gently.

 • His eyesAlthough often closed, they can be slightly open.

-The duration of hibernation varies according to the individual and the environmental conditions.
+The duration of hibernation varies according to the individual and environmental conditions.
 It can last from a few days to several weeks.
-However, if you notice these signs in your hamster, it is crucial to intervene quickly to avoid complications.
+However, if you notice these signs in your hamster, it's crucial to intervene quickly to avoid complications.

 hamster sleeping or hibernating